shortcutmedia/dev-website/app/views/docs_pages/ios_readme.md

 The SDK is packaged in a .framework file.
 To use it within your project follow these steps:

-1. Download the latest SDK as zip file from the [releases page](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios/releases).
+1. Download the latest SDK as a zip file from the [releases page](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios/releases).
 2. Unzip it and add the *ShortcutDeepLinkingSDK.framework*  file to your project, e.g. by dragging it into the Project Navigator of your project in Xcode.
 3. Within your project's **Build phases** make sure that the *ShortcutDeepLinkingSDK.framework* is added in the **Link binary with libraries** section.
 If you don't find it there, drag it from the Project Navigator to the list.